Disturbing drone video shows people harassing manatees at Florida beach

 “Manatees can get stressed by humans touching them, riding them, hugging them, even though we think we are benevolent.
 Our touch really can stress these animals out,” said Brooker.

-He said it’s also possible the human interaction interrupted a very important part of manatee life.
+He said it’s also possible that human interaction interrupted a very important part of manatee life.

 “Manatees aggregate when they are spawning and they get together in these large groups.
 They are gregarious creatures and they go about their business, and we can interfere with that if we are out on the beach and getting into those gregarious groups of manatees,” said Brooker.